django-cms/django-cms/docs/configuration.rst

 CMS_APPHOOKS
 ------------

-A touble with python paths to CMSApp Classes.
+A tuple with python paths to CMSApp Classes.

 Overwrites the auto-discovered list of CMSApp Classes located in applications cms_app.py.